 Since I began working on this long-term biographical project in 2015, I have had the privilege to run across several wonderful people.
 This section is dedicated to them.

 💝 Marisa Pavan Aumont

-For welcoming that shy young stranger in your life back in 2015; for showing immediate interest in my unusual project; for allowing me to conduct endless interviews and conversations both in person and on the phone without you leaving the room or hanging up in despair; for sharing with me all those anecdotes, photos and other personal documents; for inviting me in your beautiful and cosy Mediterranean villa four days in July 2016 and seven days in June 2018; and for being incredibly appreciative, supportive, trustful, warm, caring and patient towards me.
+For welcoming that shy young stranger in your life back in 2015; for showing immediate interest in my unusual project; for allowing me to conduct endless interviews and conversations both in person and on the phone without you leaving the room or hanging up in despair; for sharing with me all those anecdotes, stories, photos, and other personal documents; for inviting me in your beautiful and cosy Mediterranean villa four days in July 2016 and seven days in June 2018; and for being incredibly appreciative, supportive, trustful, warm, caring, and patient towards me.

 🎶 Patrizia Pierangeli

 For her appreciation and support, and for the Italian lunch shared together at Viola in Paris on August 20, 2016.

 (Patrizia is Marisa’s younger sister.)